st-pham/php-refactor-tool/README.md

 If you have any requirements or dependencies, add a section describing those and how to install and configure them.

-## Extension Settings

 ## Known Issues

-If you have any problems please let me know
+Not yet.
+If you have any problems please let me know, I'll fix it as soon as possible

-## Release Notes

-### 0.0.1

-Initial release with basic functionalities of rename symbol